 - On 25 June 2013, the concept of vicarious liability was introduced into the whistleblowing regulations.
 The act of a worker in subjecting a “whistleblower” to a detriment is now to be treated as having been done by the employer.
 The employer will have a defence if it took all reasonable steps to prevent the detrimental treatment.

-Why is protection of whistleblowers important?
+Why is the protection of whistleblowers important?

-- Employers have an interest in uncovering wrongdoing or dangerous practices within its organisation.
+- Employers have an interest in uncovering wrongdoing or dangerous practices within their organisation.
 Encouraging the reporting of these matters through internal channels may help avoid serious accidents, fraud, regulatory breaches or financial scandals.

 - To avoid litigation.
 As set out above the law protects whistleblowers who are dismissed or subjected to a detriment on the grounds they have made a protected disclosure.

 - To avoid negative publicity.
-An external disclosure of suspected malpractice, especially to the press, will lead to the negative publicity for the employer and damage staff morale.
+An external disclosure of suspected malpractice, especially to the press, will lead to negative publicity for the employer and damage staff morale.

 - To avoid criminal liability – the Bribery Act (which came into force in July 2011) contains a new strict liability corporate offence that applies where an organisation fails to prevent bribery by a person (associated) with it, including employees.